Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays: Result

 Next, we consider the black result obtained when the SSE noise is included in the model.
 This result is our main result.
-Compared with the case where SSE noise is included in the model, it can be seen that the upper limits of the amplitude of the FDM obtained using uniform distribution does not change much.
+Compared with the case where SSE noise is included in the model, it can be seen that the upper limits of the amplitude of the FDM signal obtained using uniform distribution does not change much.
 However, the difference between the upper limits obtained from the different prior probability distributions is large.
-The reason for this is that all Bayes factors are smaller than 3 and in most cases they do not exceed 1, for the opposite reason to that mentioned in the previous paragraph.
-The Bayes factor is less than 1 means that the probability that the model without the signal of the FDM $p(\mathcal{M}_{2}|d)$ is superior to the model with it $p(\mathcal{M}_{1}|d)$.
+The reason for this is that all Bayes factors are smaller than 3 and in most cases they do not exceed 1.
 Therefore, in this case we conclude that no FDM signal has been detected.
-At frequencies $10^{-8.46}{\rm Hz}$ ($7.17\times10^{-24}\,{\rm eV}$) or lower, the Bayes factor is larger than 1, but it is too early to mention the existence of the FDM signal, because it is close to the lower limit of the frequency.
-Thus, we conclude that we have not obtained a significant evidence for the FDM, and therefore it can be considered that we gave the 95\% confidence upper limit on the amplitude of the FDM.
-In comparison with the published Bayesian upper limits of the amplitude of the FDM using the PPTA 12-year data set \cite{Porayko:2018sfa}, i.e. comparing the black and the bold black lines, we found that stronger upper limits were obtained when the frequency was in the range from $10^{-8.34}$ to $10^{-8.19}{\rm Hz}$ (from $9.45\times10^{-24}$ to $1.34\times10^{-23}\,{\rm eV}$).
+The red and black results show that the Bayes factor is smaller when the SSE noise is considered.
+Thus, we conclude that the SSE noise can mimic the FDM signal.
+This result would be inferred from the result that the SSE noise can mimic the stochastic gravitational wave background \cite{Arzoumanian:2018saf}.
+In comparison with the published Bayesian upper limits of the amplitude of the FDM signal using the PPTA 12-year data set \cite{Porayko:2018sfa}, i.e. comparing the black and the bold black lines, we found that stronger upper limits were obtained when the frequency was in the range from $10^{-8.34}$ to $10^{-8.19}{\rm Hz}$ (from $9.45\times10^{-24}$ to $1.34\times10^{-23}\,{\rm eV}$).
 In this range, up to three times stronger upper limits were obtained, and in other region, about the same upper limits were obtained.

 It is also important to see the upper limit on the energy density of the dark matter near the Earth rather than the amplitude of the FDM signal.
 Thus, we convert the amplitude of the FDM signal into the energy density using \eref{Psi}, and the result is plotted in Figure \ref{Upper limits rho plot}.
 Note that the bold black line denotes the upper limit on the energy density with the Bayesian analysis in \cite{Porayko:2018sfa} (taken from Figure 4).
 As we can see from Figure \ref{Upper limits rho plot}, our main upper limit represented by the black line is 7 or less in the range from $10^{-8.55}$ to $10^{-8.01}\,{ \rm Hz}$ (from $5.83\times10^{-24}$ to $2.02\times10^{-23}\,{\rm eV}$) where we analyzed.
 The strongest upper limit on the the energy density is $2\,{\rm GeV/cm^3}$ at the frequency $10^{-8.28}\,{ \rm Hz}$ ($1.09\times10^{-23}\,{\rm eV}$).